-A newsletter about facing life’s hardships, all while being kind to yourself
+A newsletter about facing the ups and downs of life, all while being kind to yourself.

 Here’s what people are saying

 Katie Hawkins-Gaar @katiehawkBecoming a parent makes you reconsider a lot of things.
 For me, it's the way I talk about my body. #mysweetdumbbrain https://t.co/VwQLGjZCdo

 Katie Hawkins-Gaar @katiehawkIn today’s newsletter, I re-examine some of my past career choices.
 Were they really worth it? #MySweetDumbBrain https://t.co/WY1GARsVJi

 Katie Hawkins-Gaar @katiehawkThis essay definitely falls under the “wrote it because I need to read it” category. #mysweetdumbbrain https://t.co/Dn5hRhrrzE

 Are you convinced yet?

 As a journalist and freelance writer, I put a ton of care into my work.
 Although I write about personal experiences, I also include research-backed studies, quotes from published authors, and fact-checked links to support the topics I tackle.
 I also work with a wonderful editor (hi, Becca!) who makes sure my newsletters are clear, concise, and typo-free each week.